 The FDA supports the smart, secure, and safe interaction among different medical devices and information systems.
 The agency has been collaborating with hospitals, health care providers, manufacturers, standards development organizations, and other interested parties to promote medical device interoperability.

-Examples of FDA collaboration on ways to advance medical device interoperability include:
+Examples of the FDA's collaboration efforts to advance medical device interoperability include:

 - In 2010, the FDA, Continua Health Alliance, and the Center for Integration of Medicine & Innovative Technology (CIMIT) sponsored a public workshop to bring together relevant stakeholders and find common ground for interoperability, safety in an interoperable environment, and regulatory pathways.

 - In 2012, the FDA and the Association for the Advancement of Medical Instrumentation (AAMI) identified challenges to device interoperability, including standardization, at a Summit Report Outlines Steps to Address Home Healthcare Technology Challenges.
 Read more about the summit in the AAMI report, “Medical Device Interoperability: A Safer Path Forward.”

-- In 2015, the FDA, the Centers for Disease Control and Prevention (CDC), and the National Library of Medicine (NLM) of the National Institutes of Health held a public workshop, “FDA/CDC/NLM Workshop on Promoting Semantic Interoperability of Laboratory Data,” where stakeholders discussed approaches to promoting the semantic interoperability of laboratory data between in vitro diagnostic devices and database systems, including laboratory information systems and electronic health records.
+- In 2015, the FDA, the Centers for Disease Control and Prevention (CDC), and the National Library of Medicine (NLM) of the National Institutes of Health (NIH) held a public workshop, “FDA/CDC/NLM Workshop on Promoting Semantic Interoperability of Laboratory Data,” where stakeholders discussed approaches to promoting the semantic interoperability of laboratory data between in vitro diagnostic devices and database systems, including laboratory information systems and electronic health records.
 A subsequent follow-up workshop was held in 2016 by the CDC, FDA, NIH, the Office of the National Coordinator for Health IT (ONC), and the Centers for Medicare and Medicaid Services (CMS).
 These workshops resulted in the establishment of the Standardization of Lab Data to Enhance Patient-Centered Outcomes Research and Value-Based Care (SHIELD) public-private partnership aimed at addressing interoperability barriers.

-These and other activities led the FDA to issue the final guidance, Design Considerations and Pre-market Submission Recommendations for Interoperable Medical Devices.
-This guidance intends to help manufacturers design and develop safe, effective, and interoperable medical devices by outlining important design considerations and providing clarity on the agency’s recommendations for submitting interoperability-related information in premarket submissions and labeling.
-The draft guidance was released for comment in January 2016.
+In addition to these efforts, the FDA issued the final guidance, Design Considerations and Pre-market Submission Recommendations for Interoperable Medical Devices, in 2017.
+This guidance helps manufacturers design and develop safe, effective, and interoperable medical devices by outlining important design considerations and providing clarity on the agency’s recommendations for submitting interoperability-related information in premarket submissions and labeling.

 Standards are important to the development of reliable interoperable medical devices.
-By conforming to standards, we can begin creating medical device systems of interchangeable devices from different manufacturers, leading to new models of health care.
+Conforming to standards can help in creating medical device systems of interchangeable devices from different manufacturers, leading to new models of health care.

 To verify which standards the FDA currently recognizes, please refer to the FDA Recognized Consensus Standards Database.